mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

         * ``spec`` is a Monte Carlo sampling weight specifying the ratio of the radiance incident from the emitter and the sample probability per unit solid angle.

+    .. py:method:: mitsuba.Scene.sample_emitter_ray(self, time, sample1, sample2, sample3, active)

+        Sample a ray according to the emission profile of scene emitters

+        This function combines both steps of choosing a ray origin on a light source and an outgoing ray direction.
+It does not return any auxiliary sampling information and is mainly meant to be used by unidirectional rendering techniques like particle tracing.

+        Sampling is ideally perfectly proportional to the emission profile, though approximations are acceptable as long as these are reflected in the returned Monte Carlo sampling weight.

+        Parameter ``time`` (drjit.llvm.ad.Float):
+            The scene time associated with the ray to be sampled.

+        Parameter ``sample1`` (drjit.llvm.ad.Float):
+            A uniformly distributed 1D value that is used to sample the spectral dimension of the emission profile.

+        Parameter ``sample2`` (:py:obj:`mitsuba.Point2f`):
+            A uniformly distributed sample on the domain ``[0,1]^2``.

+        Parameter ``sample3`` (:py:obj:`mitsuba.Point2f`):
+            A uniformly distributed sample on the domain ``[0,1]^2``.

+        Parameter ``active`` (drjit.llvm.ad.Bool):
+            Mask to specify active lanes.

+        Returns → Tuple[:py:obj:`mitsuba.Ray3f`, :py:obj:`mitsuba.Color3f`, drjit::DiffArray<drjit::LLVMArray<:py:obj:`mitsuba.Emitter` const*> >]:
+            A tuple ``(ray, weight, emitter, radiance)``, where

+        * ``ray`` is the sampled ray (e.g. starting on the surface of an area emitter)

+        * ``weight`` returns the emitted radiance divided by the spatio- directional sampling density

+        * ``emitter`` is a pointer specifying the sampled emitter

     .. py:method:: mitsuba.Scene.sensors(self)